-3 Essential Tips for Stepmoms To Turn Around Terrible Step-parenting days
+3 Essential Tips for Stepmoms to Survive Terrible Days

 We all have terrible, no good, and downright horrendous days as human beings.
 As a wife, mother, and stepmother I have had plenty of those days myself.

 The difference for stepmoms is that, quite often, there are not many people around us who can relate to our feelings or who have experience with what it's like to be a stepmom on a particularly bad day.

 Based on my personal experience, I've put together 3 tips for stepmoms to help them regroup, recharge, and fight back against those feelings of sadness, resentment, or failure that can visit us on those terrible days.

 We all put expectations on ourselves, relationships, and situations.
 We often expect that our days will go according to carefully planned routines or that people will react based on our assumptions of them.